artirix/url_params_manager/README.md

 Sometimes we want the first url parts to have a preassigned meaning.
 For example, we may want something like `/search/my-location/my-category/page-3`, where the first 2 params will be interpreted as `params[:locations]` and `params[:categories]`.

-With the `position_defined_url_parms` option we can pass a hash with the config for these kind of params.
+With the `position_defined_url_params` option we can pass a hash with the config for these kind of params.

 Important observations: